 When I had to leave NYC for Norfolk VA due to a family emergency I heard someone talking about a bamboo grove in a town just outside of Norfolk with “giant stalks as big around as one’s leg”.
 I later positively ID’d the grove with the help of the South East Chapter of the American Bamboo Society as Japanese madake Bamboo, the bamboo used to make shakuhachi.
 After harvesting from it I began to seek out more groves and in 2010 I met with Jim Mortensen (pictured right) who has identified possibly the largest concentration of old established Japanese madake groves in America.
 I harvested upwards of 500 pieces from madake groves in Alabama.

 In 2011 I met with Keiji Oshima in Hendersonville, North Carolina.
-Mr. Oshima and his wife Stephanie have been growing Japanese madake and other bamboo species in the mountains for over 30 years.
+Mr. Oshima and his wife Stephanie have been growing madake and other bamboo species in the mountains for over 30 years.

 I’ve gone on to find and ID more groves in the Hampton Roads area of VA and continue to look for more groves as I venture around the southern United States.